Pre-Approved Pro Bono Projects

 • Environment and Energy Research—NRDC: Under the supervision of a UCI Law alum, students will provide short term research responses on topics related to: litigation in Federal Court of Appeals related to regional electricity markets and renewal energy penetration; advocacy for cleanup of radioactive and chemically contaminated sites; federal legislation relating to nuclear energy and climate change.

-• Esperanza Immigrant Rights Project #2 – Remote Asylum Research & Merits Filings for Released and Detained Clients: Students will assist immigrants facing deportation from the U.S., including released adults and children with submitting asylum, withholding of removal, or convention against torture applications.
+• Esperanza Immigrant Rights Project – Remote Asylum Application Assistance and Hearing Preparation for Detained Clients: Students will assist immigrants facing deportation from the U.S., including released adults and children with submitting asylum, withholding of removal, or convention against torture applications.

-• Eviction Defense Clinic—Orange County: Students will assist low-income tenants facing eviction by helping to prepare answers to Unlawful Detainer complaints.
+• Eviction Defense Clinic—Orange County (Virtual): Students will assist low-income tenants facing eviction by helping to prepare answers to Unlawful Detainer complaints.
 Students will interview clients, draft pleadings and provide advice under the supervision of an attorney from Community Legal Aid SoCal.

 • Expungement Project – Orange County Clean Slate Clinic: Expungements allow individuals to dismiss or reduce certain criminal convictions, allowing them to move on with their lives.
 Volunteers will fill out petitions and fee waivers, interview clients, draft declarations, and assist in sealing arrest records.